peow2373/The-Eye-of-the-Beholder/Process/README.md

 - Combat updates: Movement capabilities, divided characters so they can be attacked individually, 10 movement squares(5 for player, 5 for enemy), Combat demo including enemies
 - Controls will flip appropriately for right/left handed people
 - Standardized print-out marker PDF: https://drive.google.com/file/d/1cue_JRZ3DOzhVpq44rmmakOAL3Wf-c8K/view?usp=sharing

+Sponsor Meeting Notes
+- Peter can help out with Inky.
+- Unity and Beholder are probably going to be independently downloaded from each other.
+2 programs will be running at once.
+We will leave space for the window in the UI.
+- We discovered that making certain hand gestures felt unintuitive because the webcam was acting as a mirror that swapped the left and right directions.
+To fix this, we asked Peter to implement a “Flip Webcam” feature.
+- Tested having the Beholder game window “Always On Top”.
+This caused issues with the Unity editor, as it was unable to detect keyboard inputs with the Beholder software always loading as the topmost screen.
+- Decided that Peter would look into solutions for this before the next meeting.

 # 2/9/2021 Update